Edge-reflection positivity and weighted graph homomorphisms: Homomorphisms into simple graphs and edge-reflection positivity

 for $F,H\in \F_l$.
 This matrix is called the \emph{$l$-th edge connection matrix} of $p$.
-Graph invariants which satisfy $p(F*G)=p(F)p(G)$ for all $F,G\in \F_0$ and $p(\emptyset)=1$, are called \emph{multiplicative} and graph invariants for which the edge connection matrices are positive semidefinite are called \emph{edge reflection positive}.
-We can now state Szegedy's characterization of partition functions of real edge coloring models.
+A graph invariant $p$ for which $M_{p,l}$ is positive semidefinite for each $l\in \N$ is called \emph{edge-reflection positive}.
+We can now state Szegedy's characterization of partition functions of real edge-coloring models.

 \begin{theorem}[Szegedy \cite{SZ7}] Let $p:\G'\to \R$ be a graph invariant.
-Then there exists a real edge coloring model $h$ such that $p_h=p$ if and only if $p$ is multiplicative and edge reflection positive. \end{theorem}
+Then there exists a real edge-coloring model $h$ such that $p_h=p$ if and only if $p$ is multiplicative and edge-reflection positive. \end{theorem}

-In view of Theorem \ref{them:SZ}, one could consider Corollary \ref{cor:main} as a characterization of those partition functions of real vertex coloring models that are edge reflection positive.
-It would be interesting to see whether this has any physical interpretation.
+In view of Theorem \ref{thm:SZ}, one could consider Theorem \ref{thm:main1} as a characterization of those partition functions of vertex-coloring models that are edge-reflection positive.
+In particular, by Theorem \ref{thm:graphs not real}, Theorem \ref{thm:SZ} implies that for each simple twin free graph $G$ which has a vertex of degree at least $2$, there exists $k,t\in \N$, $k$-fragments $F_1,\ldots, F_t$ and $\lambda\in \R^t$ such that $\sum_{i,j=1}^t \lambda_i\lambda_j \hom(F_i*F_j,G) <0$.
+It would be interesting to explicitly find such inequalities.